spew8712/jpegview/README.md

 ## AVIF Image Format
 ![](https://github.com/sdneon/jpegview/releases/download/v1.1.41.3-beta/gentle-fists.avif)
+(this is an animated AVIF; it doesn't animate if your browser does not support)

 Support for viewing of AVIF images is via [AOMediaCodec/libavif](https://github.com/AOMediaCodec/libavif/) + [Alliance for Open Media](https://aomedia.googlesource.com/aom).
 * JPEGView uses `avif.dll` from libavif; JPEGView requires `avif.lib` from libavif.
   * `libavif\examples\avif_example_decode_file.c` example is adapted into JPEGView's `ImageLoadThread.cpp`, `CImageLoadThread::ProcessReadAVIFRequest()` method, with reference to `ProcessReadWEBPRequest()`.